...

 2. Hi Dominic, it is difficult to map a sensible investment strategy with just 1 or 2 ETFs.
 A Broker like Swissquote offers a much broader choice and should therefore definitely be considered for a sensible investment strategy.

-The broadest possible diversification with only one ETF would probably be possible with an All World ETF (e.g. the Vanguard All World).
-A smaller diversification could be achieved with shares from emerging markets or a focus on Swiss shares (e.g. with the SPI - Swiss Performance Index).
+The broadest possible diversification with just a single ETF would probably be possible with an All World ETF (e.g. the Vanguard All World).
+A smaller admixture could be achieved with equities from emerging countries (so-called emerging markets) or a focus on Swiss equities (e.g. with the SPI - Swiss Performance Index).

-However, with a significant investment amount, a "clean" construction of your portfolio is very worthwhile, as not only the return but also the risk can be optimised.
-At Wealth Letter regularly provides free tips on this topic.
+However, if you have a significant investment amount, a "clean" structure of your portfolio is very worthwhile, as not only the return but also the risk can be optimised.
+In the Wealth Letter regularly provides free tips on this topic.

 and is there a possibility to send or transfer shares or cryptos. e.g. from Yuh to Swissquote and vice versa?